GeniusDai/cppev/README.md

 # Issues and Maintenance

 Repo will be long-term maintained, author will keep working on the todo-list.
 If you found any shortage or any new feature nice to have, feel free to raise an issue.

-First release may be in 2024 due to author need some time to make sure the architecture is well designed.
-So before this day API may be changed.